Opentrons/opentrons/api/docs/source/complex commands.rst

         mix_before=(2, 50), # mix 2 times with 50uL before aspirating
         mix_after=(3, 75))  # mix 3 times with 75uL after dispensing

-    for c in robot.commands():
-        print(c)

-will print out...
+will have the steps...

 .. code-block:: python

-    Transferring 100 from <Well A1> to <Well A2>
+    Transferring 100 from well A1 in "1" to well A2 in "1"
-    Picking up tip <Well A1>
+    Picking up tip well A1 in "2"
     Mixing 2 times with a volume of 50ul
-    Aspirating 50 uL from <Well A1> at 1.0 speed
+    Aspirating 50 uL from well A1 in "1" at 1.0 speed
-    Dispensing 50 uL into None
+    Dispensing 50 uL into well A1 in "1"
-    Aspirating 50 uL from None at 1.0 speed
+    Aspirating 50 uL from well A1 in "1" at 1.0 speed
-    Dispensing 50 uL into None
+    Dispensing 50 uL into well A1 in "1"
-    Aspirating 100.0 uL from <Well A1> at 1 speed
+    Aspirating 100.0 uL from well A1 in "1" at 1 speed
-    Dispensing 100.0 uL into <Well A2>
+    Dispensing 100.0 uL into well A2 in "1"
     Mixing 3 times with a volume of 75ul
-    Aspirating 75 uL from <Well A2> at 1.0 speed
+    Aspirating 75 uL from well A2 in "1" at 1.0 speed
-    Dispensing 75 uL into None
+    Dispensing 75.0 uL into well A2 in "1"
-    Aspirating 75 uL from None at 1.0 speed
+    Aspirating 75 uL from well A2 in "1" at 1.0 speed
-    Dispensing 75 uL into None
+    Dispensing 75.0 uL into well A2 in "1"
-    Aspirating 75 uL from None at 1.0 speed
+    Aspirating 75 uL from well A2 in "1" at 1.0 speed
-    Dispensing 75 uL into None
+    Dispensing 75.0 uL into well A2 in "1"
-    Dropping tip <Well A1>
+    Dropping tip well A1 in "12"

 Air Gap
 -------